 As a child, my friends and I loved to play and explore in the mountains behind our house.
-Especially after a heavy rain…the mud, puddles, and streams were irresistible sources of natural inquiry and entertainment.
+Especially after a heavy rain, the mud, puddles, and streams were irresistible sources of natural inquiry and entertainment.
 We especially loved to determinedly collaborate our efforts around damming up the water that streamed heavily down the mountains from these heavy downpours.
-And to no avail…our efforts were always in vain.
+And to no avail, our efforts were always in vain.
 The water would eventually find a way around or through our best efforts.
-We eventually faced up to the fact that we could not bridle back and control those streams of water.
+We eventually faced up to the fact that we could not bridle back and control those constantly adapting streams of water.

-Once we learned that the water could not be controlled…we stopped putting our misguided efforts into creating bigger and greater obstructions to hold the water back.
+Once we learned that the water could not be controlled, we stopped putting our often misguided efforts towards creating bigger and greater obstructions to hold the water back.
 We stopped running back and forth plugging the holes that constantly and inevitably burst through.
 Instead…

-Rather, we need to spur our efforts towards creating the path of the ‘stream’…staying in front of the flow.
-Creating the conditions that will move the system forward…influencing the path.
+Rather, we need to push our efforts towards creating the path of the stream staying in front of the flow.
+Creating the conditions that will move the system forward, influencing the path.

 We must allow our leadership to serve as a support and guide to the system.

-Loosening our command and control grip…understanding that the system will eventually seep through our grasp.
+Loosening our command and control grip, by gaining understanding that the system will eventually seep through our grasp.

-Accept that our leadership is part of these living systems…and with any living system, the humanity has a way of leaking out.
+Accept that our leadership is part of these living systems and with any living system, the humanity has a way of leaking out.
 Seeping through despite our best efforts.
 People are messy, as is life.
 So why would our systems be separate and different.
-They are made up of us and what we have created.
+They are made up of us and are the result of what we have created.
 It can be messy.
 It will be messy.
 And it should be welcomed and embraced.
 Celebrated.

 We can continue to build and erect structures, walls, and obstacles to provide some semblance of control.
 Or we can accept the fluidity of our systems and determine to guide and direct them.
-Loosening control in favor of momentum.
+Loosening control in favor of dynamic momentum.
 Movement over stagnation.
-To allow our systems to evolve, change, and reinvent themselves.
+To allow our systems to evolve, adapt, shift, and reinvent themselves.
 Continuous and ongoing.
-Or we can struggle to keep them as they always were…a facade of safe and controlled.
+Or we can struggle to keep them as they always were, a facade of safe and controlled.

 It may be worth remembering…

-Systems are like our children…they do not remain the little lovable bundles that were first placed into our arms.
-Rather, they grow and involve into toddlers, teenagers, and adults.
-We can’t control that process, rather we have to look to engage and enjoy each level of it…each stage of growth and transformation.
+Systems are like our children, they do not remain the little lovable bundles that they were when they were first placed into our arms.
+Rather, they grow and involve into toddlers, teenagers, and then adults.
+We can’t control that process, rather we have to look to engage and enjoy each level of it, each stage of growth and transformation.
 Guiding and coaching forward.